[This entry is brought to you by the wondrous magic of Adobe Photoshop]

 Once again I’ve re-visited this covers series at request for an old-fashioned Vinyl design, like I used to make plenty in the past.
 And it was surprisingly satisfying to work on this viually rich film score again.
 I’ve had some unused source images in stock and figured one of them might work well on the front (#24) of a Vinyl jacket.
 For the back (#25) I’ve had a pretty clear picture of how I wanted it to look like as well.
 The beautiful landscape shot is a concept artwork by Meinert Hansen.

 This Vinyl Edition went through quite a lot iterations, from a plain textless front over a sort-of solo album art and into the old-fashioned font design I considered as final.
 I guess sometimes it’s best to stick with established looks, especially when explicitly asked.
-I also wanted to contrast the very minimal cover from the official Vinyl, so a little retro font design was the right way to go.
+I also wanted to contrast the ultra-minimalistic cover from the official Vinyl, so a little retro font design was the right way to go.
 But I’m sure that my custom cover would look particularly less retroesque if it was meant to be a modern release.

 The final Deutsche Grammophon version (#26) was a by-product that just happened along the way, and left me wondering why it didn’t occur to me any sooner.